uclagiving/uclafund-site/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 Eliminate spam, protect your WordPress content, and your search engine rankings with these important security features from All-In-One-Security.

 * **Comment SPAM prevention :** Webpages littered with spam comments damage your brand, effect the user experience and impact SEO.
 All-In-One Security stops SPAM at the source by preventing comments that originate from other domains.
 AIOS automatically and permanently blocks spammers’ IP addresses.
-Site owners can use reCAPTCHA to reduce comment spam and block malicious users with just one click.
+Site owners can use Cloudflare Turnstile or Google reCAPTCHA to reduce comment spam and block malicious users with just one click.
 * **iFrame protection:** Preventing other websites from reproducing your content via an ‘iFrame’ is an useful security feature that protects your intellectual property and your website visitors.
 * **Copywriting protection:** Stop users from stealing your content by disabling the right-click, select and copy text function.
 * **Disable RSS and Atom Feeds:** RSS and Atom Feeds can be used by bots to ‘scrape’ your website content and present it as their own.
 This feature prevents that by disabling RSS and Atom Feeds on your website.